 - Getting an update on your phone or a version of Android which is actually not available for the same

-How you can select the right firmware for your device?
+How can you select the right firmware for your device?

 - Well, it is recommended to you to boost your knowledge about the gadget owned by you.
-There are actually certain apps available on the Play store that can be helpful for you. you can install the app “Phone Info” which is amazing to be considered
+There are actually certain apps available on the Play store that can be helpful for you. you can install the app “Phone Info,” which is amazing to be considered

-- It is necessary that you look for the firmware that supports the sub-codes of your gadget including its model number
+- It is necessary that you look for the firmware that supports the sub-codes of your gadget, including its model number.

 - Always prefer the open sales code CSC